Josko/aura-bot/README.md

 Other changes:
 * Uses C++11
+* Single-threaded
 * Has a Windows 64-bit build
 * Uses SQLite and a different database organization.
 * Tested on OS X (see [Building -> OS X](#os-x) for detailed requirements)
 * A lot of code removed, about 1 MB smaller binary on Linux
-* Updated SQLite library
-* Updated zlib
+* Updated libraries: StormLib, SQLite, zlib
 * Connects to and can be controlled via IRC
 * Using aggressive optimizations
-* No warnings with gcc or clang, cppcheck clean
 * Up to 11 fakeplayers can be added.
 * Uses DotA stats automagically on maps with 'DotA' in the filename
-* Single-threaded execution
 * Auto spoofcheck in private games on PvPGNs
 * More commands added either ingame or bnet
+* Checked with various tools such as clang-analyzer and cppcheck

 Multi-platform
 --------------